sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/iteration-react/README.md

 ## Watch Out!

-Array indexes are not suitable for the `key` attribute because they can change (for example, if the list is sorted).
+Array indexes are not suitable for the `key` attribute because they can change.
+For example, if an array is sorted, elements will potentially have new indexes.

 ## Additional Resources